Landscapes of peripheral and displaced urbanisms survey

-- Date of publication: 30 April 2019
+- Date of publication: 01 May 2019

-The GCRO’s Landscapes of Peripheral and Displaced Urbanisms fieldwork survey, which forms part of a broader multi-sited research project, was successfully concluded in late April 2019.
-Progressus Research and Development was appointed to conduct the research survey, which kicked off on 28 February 2019.
+The GCRO’s Landscapes of Peripheral and Displaced Urbanisms survey, which forms part of a broader multi-sited research project, was successfully concluded in late April 2019.
+Progressus Research and Development was appointed to conduct the survey.
+In total, 963 respondents were interviewed from February to April 2019.

 The study addresses the need to know how these areas have changed since 1994.
 Do long term commuting patterns still sustain them?
-Are they ageing and depopulating over time?
+Are they aging and depopulating over time?
 Are they benefiting from the investment of migrant worker wages?
 Are any new local economies emerging over time?
 What are government’s plans for them, and how do these articulate with the long-term strategies (spatial and otherwise) being generated by Gauteng?

-As a key component of the research, the fieldwork survey investigates people’s experiences in relation to the questions posed above, using areas chosen in Winterveld/Mabopane/Soshanguve; Rustenburg; and selected Moloto Road communities in the Thembisile Hani Local Municipality, Mpumalanga.
-In order to allow for comparison across the Gauteng City-Region, the survey used the GCRO flagship Quality of Life questionnaire.
-The survey will provide deep insights into many aspects of the quality of life of residents of these areas and will cover a broad range of topics including dwelling and services; satisfaction with services; migration; neighbourhood or community; transport; participation and government; opinions (headspace); crime and health.
-In total, 963 respondents were interviewed from February to April.
+As a key component of the wider research, the survey investigated people’s experiences in relation to the questions posed above, using areas chosen in Winterveld/Mabopane/Soshanguve; Rustenburg; and selected Moloto Road communities in the Thembisile Hani Local Municipality, Mpumalanga.
+In order to allow for comparison across the Gauteng City-Region, the survey used the GCRO's Quality of Life survey questionnaire.
+The QoL survey provides deep insights into many aspects of the quality of life of residents, covering a broad range of topics including dwelling and services; satisfaction with services; migration; neighbourhood or community; transport; participation and government; opinions (headspace); crime and health.

-The spatial focus of the survey within and outside Gauteng is important because the wider trends and dynamics shaping this Province – the platinum belt in the west, the coal and energy economies of the east and south – are frequently highlighted in public conversations.
+The spatial focus of the survey within and outside Gauteng was important because the wider trends and dynamics shaping this Province – the platinum belt in the west, the coal and energy economies of the east and south – are frequently highlighted in public conversations.
 There are arguably few major metropolitan regions in the world that have geographical edges with city-sized settlement forms, including those that are not-quite-urban and not-quite-rural.